gjarnling/udacity-animal-trading-cards/README.md

 The course also included a 1 hour course on how to write code faster using the editor of your choice.
 It focused on [Atom](https://atom.io/) which is the coding editor I use.

 ## Solution
 Used the appropriate CSS rules to style the document and validated it in W3C Validator.
+You can view it [here](https://gjarnling.github.io/udacity-animal-trading-cards/).

 ## Closure
 The solution met the specifications.